Linenspa: Mattresses and Pillows

 Airflow Transfer System

-Dr. Swartzburg and Selectabed engineers designed the patented Airflow Transfer System for more efficient cooling.
-This is an option in several Selectabed mattresses, including the Tri-Pedic, and is standard in TempFlow mattresses and the Snuggle-Pedic Mattress.
+Dr. Rick Swartzburg and Selectabed engineers designed the patented Airflow Transfer System for more efficient cooling.
+This is an option in several Selectabed mattresses, including the Tri-Pedic, and is standard in TempFlow mattresses and the Snuggle-Pedic mattress.
 Channels are cut into the top surface of the base support layer.
 Air flows horizontally through the channels from and to vertical ventilation of the upper layers while the flat-top ridges provide sure support.
 The efficiency of this is demonstrated by Dr. Swartzburg in this video and is illustrated in this Snuggle-Pedic videographic.
 As can be seen, this is two-way airflow.

 One Linenspa mattress has a latex comfort layer.
 It is not identified as Dunlop or Talalay.
 The latex foam is ventilated for airflow, which does not automatically identify it as Talalay, since makers of latex foam now often ventilate Dunlop as well as Talalay latex.
 Dunlop latex is the less expensive process, making it a more likely choice for lower cost mattresses.

 Answering a consumer’s question on Amazon, a Linenspa rep said this is natural latex, but – as with the memory foam – latex made in China may have quality issues.
 Added to this, unfortunately, are problems with integrity.
 How can we be sure that their “natural” latex is natural?

 Bed mattresses by Linenspa and Lucid have two kinds of support: high-density polyurethane foam and coil innersprings.
 Both kinds of mattresses are bed-in-a-box models.